Colin Moyle: Life after politics

-Moyle retired to a 300 ha sheep and cattle farm at Waimate North in the Bay of Islands with his wife Millicent and son Greg who is his co-farmer.
+Moyle retired to a 300 ha sheep and cattle farm at Waimate North in the Bay of Islands with his wife Millicent and son Greg, who was his co-farmer.

-During the 2015 Northland by-election Moyle voted for Winston Peters, whom he defeated in Hunua in 1981; it was the first time in his life he hadn't voted for Labour.
+During the 2015 Northland by-election Moyle voted for Winston Peters, whom he defeated in Hunua in 1981; it was the first time in his life he had not voted for Labour.
 For the by-election Labour did not oppose strategic voting, preferring Peters win than the National Party candidate.

+Moyle died on 11 May 2024, at the age of 94.